laurijuhani/Rouhijat/README.md

 I wanted to create a modern, scalable web application using technologies that are widely adopted in the industry.
 This project allowed me to deepen my experience in full-stack development, cloud deployment, and secure authentication.
 I learned how to integrate third-party APIs, optimize for performance, and automate deployments with CI/CD.

-I tackled challenging problems including secure authentication flows, optimizing image uploads and storage, implementing caching strategies with Redis, and ensuring mobile responsiveness across devices.
+I tackled challenging problems including secure authentication flows, handling image uploads and storage, implementing caching strategies with Redis, and ensuring mobile responsiveness across devices.

 # 🚀 Key Features